abierbaum/vscode-file-peek/README.md

 ![working](images/working.gif)

-The extension supports all the normal capabilities of symbol definition tracking, but does it for file names.
+The extension supports all the normal capabilities of symbol definition tracking, but does it for css selectors (classes and IDs).
 This includes:

- * Peek: load the file inline and make quick edits right there. (`Ctrl+Shift+F12`)
+ * Peek: load the css file inline and make quick edits right there. (`Ctrl+Shift+F12`)
- * Go To: jump directly to the file or open it in a new editor (`F12`)
+ * Go To: jump directly to the css file or open it in a new editor (`F12`)
  * Hover: show the definition in a hover over the symbol (`Ctrl+hover`)

 See editor docs for more details